 Bringing It All Together

-A thank you might seem simple, but an attitude of gratitude is certainly one of the best ways to conduct business.
+A thank you might seem simple, but an attitude of gratitude is certainly one of the best ways to show customer appreciation.
 And remember, happy customers will always return.